 A word or phrase filled with meanings and assumptions, the function of which is to direct the thought and actions of the individual to favor the ruling class agenda.
 Labels are dispensed through the Establishment and latch onto the individual’s conditioned ego and take it over.
-The weaker and more insecure the ego, the easier it is to colonized, and the more dominance the Establishment label over that individual.
+The weaker and more insecure the ego, the easier it is to colonize, and the more dominance the Establishment label will have over that individual.

 Liberal, Liberalism —

 1. A disposition preferring more government largess toward the masses compared to the Conservative.
 The Liberal represents the traditional opposition to ruling class excess while simultaneously, and unconsciously in the case of the masses, supporting ruling class transgressions.
 The Liberal’s push for a “better” society is always contained within the confines of the reigning ruling class paradigm.
 When the Conservative cannot disseminate the ruling class agenda, it is done through the Liberal.

 The Liberal Party is only as Liberal as their base pushes them to be, otherwise it reverts back to what it is: the left arm of the ruling class.

 2. An individual or a principle of the liberal disposition.